Birds

 >Top

 When we compare different types of wings, we notice that raptors tend to have shorter and broader wings, whereas migratory birds have longer and narrower ones.
-Therefore, it makes sense to define the wing factor ($\gamma_w$) as the relationship between the wing span ($L$) and the wing width ($\Delta$):
+Therefore, it makes sense to define the aspect Ratio ($\gamma_w$) as the relationship between the wing span ($L$) and the wing width ($w$):

 None